embercsi/ember-csi/docs/installation.rst

 Backends can be configured using YAML, but this is a cumbersome process, so it's usually only used on automated processes such as CI systems, and the Ember-CSI team recommends using the form interface when doing things manually, which is the default on OpenShift 4.5.

 In the form we should change the *name* field from *default* to a unique and meaningful name to identify this backend.
 Then go to the *Driver* dropdown and select the name of our storage backend.
-After selecting the appropriate driver the relevant configuration optionsfor the selected driver will be displayed.
+After selecting the appropriate driver the relevant configuration options for the selected driver will be displayed.

 .. image:: img/install/09-name-and-driver.png
    :class: boxed-img